On Robustness in Optimization-Based Constrained Iterative Learning Control: Optimization Based ILC Policy Design

 Let $u_{k+1} = \mc{T}(u_k,y_k)$ as in \eqref{eq:ILC_policy}, then the inclusion \eqref{eq:vi_weighted_proj} is necessary and sufficient for optimality of the following convex program with parameters $u = u_k$ and $y = y_k$

 Algorithm~\ref{algo:FBS-ILC} summarizes the implementation of the proposed ILC policy with a cost function based stopping criterion.

 Implementing \eqref{eq:backwards_opt} requires solving potentially large scale convex optimization problems.
-If $G$ arises from a linear dynamical system then efficient solvers for model predictive control problems, e.g., \cite{liao2020fbstab}, can be leveraged.
-Or if $G$ is derived from a spatial process as in \cite{hoelzle2015spatial} then Fourier transform based methods are available \cite{chen1987solution}.
+If $G$ arises from a linear dynamical system or is derived from a spatial process as in \cite{hoelzle2015spatial} then efficient solvers for model predictive control problems or Fourier transform based methods can be leveraged.